Tom Wilson (ice hockey): Early life

 Wilson was born on March 29, 1994, in Toronto, Ontario, the largest city in Canada.
 He began playing ice hockey at the age of two, when his father built an ice rink in their backyard for Wilson and his older brother Peter.
 Wilson grew up playing alongside the sons of National Hockey League (NHL) players such as Tom Fitzgerald, Shayne Corson, and Steve Thomas, all of whom lived in Toronto and had children around Wilson's age.
 Both of his parents were minor ice hockey coaches at North Toronto Memorial Arena: his father Keven coached competitive "rep" teams, while his mother Neville coached the more recreational house league.

 When he began playing minor hockey, Wilson was a defenceman, but he switched to playing forward after one year so that he could be involved in more plays.
 After three seasons playing AA minor hockey with North Toronto, Wilson joined the Toronto Jr. Canadiens of the Greater Toronto Hockey League (GTHL), where he scored 44 goals and 105 points in his final minor season.
-He also played in the GTHL for the Beresford Bisons, and split time between GTHL and his school team at Greenwood College School.
+He also played in the GTHL for the Bedford Bisons, and split time between GTHL and his school team at Greenwood College School.